fredrikbaberg/hassio-addons/octoprint-extended/DOCS.md

   - Compiled from tagged branch of [https://github.com/jacksonliam/mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer), e.g. `v1.0.0`.

 - Klipper
-  - Installed in a separate `virtualenv`, using tagged branch of [https://github.com/Klipper3d/klipper](https://github.com/Klipper3d/klipper), e.g. `v0.10.0`.
-There is a script available for updating to latest branch (`master`).
+  - Installed in a separate `virtualenv`, using [https://github.com/Klipper3d/klipper](https://github.com/Klipper3d/klipper).
+There is a script available for updating to latest version (`master` branch).

 - CuraEngine
   - CuraEngine 15.04.6, works with the plugin CuraEngine Legacy.